ExpressLRS/Docs/docs/hardware/backpack/hdzero-goggles.md

 ## Starting Backpack WiFi

 To start the WiFi endpoint on the backpack, navigate to the `Connections` page of the goggles UI and select the `Start Backpack WiFi` option.
-If you have configured your backpack with your home WiFi credentials, it will attempt to connect to that and will fallback to creating an access point if it cannot connect, with the name `ExpressLRS VRx Backpack` and password `expresslrs`.
+If you have configured your backpack with your home WiFi credentials, it will attempt to connect to that and will fallback to creating an access point if it cannot connect, with the name `ExpressLRS VRX Backpack` and password `expresslrs`.
 The web UI will be available as `http://elrs_vrx` or `http://elrs_vrx.local`.

 ## Binding to Your Transmitter